 Coxsackie viral infection in Child

 All age groups are affected, but neonatal infection with these viruses may progress to severe organ dysfunction and death.
-Additionally, immunosuppressed patients may develop severe and fatal infection of the central nervous system.
+Additionally, immunosuppressed patients may develop severe and fatal infections of the central nervous system.
+Transmission occurs via fecal-oral or respiratory secretions.
+Peak outbreaks occur during the summer and spring months.

 Coxsackieviruses can cause an upper respiratory infection.
 The illness may resemble the common cold.
 Differentiation between an infection caused by this virus and other similar viruses is not usually possible on clinical grounds alone.
 Acute hemorrhagic conjunctivitis has been reported with infection with a certain viral serotype.

 Coxsackieviruses are frequently associated with rashes.
 The rash is usually not specific enough to allow a clinical diagnosis.
-One exception is hand-foot-and-mouth disease, which can be caused by certain coxsackievirus serotypes.
-This disease is most common in children.
+One exception is hand-foot-and-mouth disease, which can be caused by certain coxsackievirus serotypes, most commonly A16.
+This disease is most prevalent in children younger than 10 years.
 Patients have sore throat and fever.
 Vesicles are present in the oral cavity.
 Vesicular and papular lesions are also seen on the extensor surfaces of the hands and feet.

 Herpangina is another clinical syndrome that has been associated with the coxsackieviruses.
 Patients frequently have fever, sore throat, and headache.
 This is followed over the course of hours to days by an eruption on the soft palate, uvula, and tonsils.
 The eruption begins as macules that progress to papules and then to vesicles.